Nasdaq Stockholm AB: LISTING OF WARRANTS ISSUED BY SVENSKA HANDELSBANKEN AB

-Nasdaq Stockholm has decided to list 124 warrant(s) issued by Svenska Handelsbanken AB with effect from 2018-01-24.
-The warrant(s) will be listed on the NSDX segment of the Nasdaq First North Sweden.
+Nasdaq Stockholm has decided to list 121 warrants issued by Svenska Handelsbanken AB with effect from 2018-01-29.
+The warrants will be listed on the NSDX segment of the Nasdaq First North Sweden.

 Please find instrument identifiers in the attached document.